saminiir/saminiir.github.io/_drafts/2017-02-07-lets-code-tcp-ip-stack-5.markdown

 _When the TCP transmits a segment containing data, it puts a copy on a retransmission queue and starts a timer; when the acknowledgment for that data is received, the segment is deleted from the queue.
 If the acknowledgment is not received before the timer runs out, the segment is retransmitted._

-However, the original formula for calculating the retransmission timeout was deemed inadequate for operating in different network environments.
+However, the original formula for calculating the retransmission timeout was deemed inadequate for different network environments.
 The current "standard method"[^stevens-tcpip] was described by Jacobson[^cong-avoid] and the latest codified specification can be found from RFC6298[^computing-timer].

 The basic algorithm is relatively straightforward.
 For a given TCP sender, state variables are defined for calculating the timeout:

-* `rto` holds the actual measured timer length for the retransmission timeout
+* `srtt` is _smoothed round-trip time_ for averaging the round-trip time (RTT) of a segment
-* `srtt` is _smoothed round-trip time_ to average the RTT over time
+* `rttvar` is a _round-trip time variation_ and is used to estimate the RTT variation
-* `rttvar` is _round-trip time variation_ and is used to estimate the RTT variation
+* `rto` eventually holds the _retransmission timeout_, e.g. in milliseconds

-In short, `srtt` acts as a low-pass filter for the average RTT.
+In short, `srtt` acts as a low-pass filter for consecutive RTTs.
 Due to possible large variation in the RTT, `rttvar` is used to detect those changes and prevent them from skewing the averaging function.
 Additionally, a clock granularity of `G` seconds is assumed.

 As described in RFC6298[^computing-timer], the steps for computation are as follows: